AFP

 Safety, infotainment and other systems are often wide-ranging and complex, and require detailed and expert explanation.

-In addition, the pandemic has made safety precautions at handover an issue of concern plus drivers are taking delivery of their first electric vehicle (EV) and need more information and help, adding further layers of complexity.
+In addition, drivers are taking delivery of their first electric vehicle (EV) and need more information and help, adding further layers of complexity.

 What does the AFP Dealer Standard Include?